jiaxiyang/cpp_project_guideline/README.md

 ## overview

-This project aims to simplify and guide the way beginners make their cpp projects.
+This project aims to guide the way beginners make their cpp projects.

 ## basic workflow